violasong/jekyll-now/_posts/2018-11-18-Spray-Painting-in-Paris.md

 published: false
 ---

 On a trip to Paris this October, two friends and I signed up for a street art lesson at a place where it’s legal.
 The instructor had to cancel last minute, so we decided to go for it ourselves.
-We went to a hardware store and each bought 3 cans of paint to share—orange/green/purple for me, black/white/blush for Kristen, and magenta/gold/blue for Catherine.
+We went to a hardware store and each bought 3 cans of paint to share.
 We then walked to the skatepark mentioned in the class info.

 <img src="/images/parispaint1.jpg" width="60%" alt="the canvas" title="the canvas">